KxSystems/docs/docs/cloud/aws/index.md

 One benefit of storing log messages is the ability to process log messages in qSQL.
 Timeseries join functions include as-of and window joins.
 For example, gateway functions are executed hundreds of times during the day.
 The gateway query executes RDB and HDB queries, often via a load balancer.
 All these components have their own log entries.
 You can simply employ a window join to find relevant entries and perform aggregation to get an insight of the performance characteristics of the execution chain.
 Note that nothing prevents you from logging both to kdb+ and to CloudWatch.

 <!-- FIXME link -->
-KX Insights QLog provides kdb+ cloud logging functionality.
+kdb Insights QLog provides kdb+ cloud logging functionality.
 QLog supports multiple endpoint types through a simple interface and provides the ability to write to them concurrently.
 The logging endpoints in QLog are encoded as URLs with two main types: file descriptors and REST endpoints.
 The file descriptor endpoints supported are

 ```txt
 :fd://stdout